If you’re interested in making your soil more acidic, you can try a few natural methods. Adding vinegar to your soil can help.

 How to Make Soil More Acidic Naturally

-By adding sulfur to the soil, it reacts with bacteria to create sulfuric acid [1].
-This acid can then help to lower the pH of the soil.
+When elemental sulfur is added to the soil, it reacts with bacteria to create sulfuric acid [1].
+This acid can then help lower the soil’s pH.

-TIGER 90CR and Espoma Soil Acidifier are excellent organic products that contain sulfur that can help lower your soil pH.
+TIGER 90CR and Espoma Soil Acidifier are excellent organic products containing sulfur that can help lower soil pH.

 2. Vinegar